Facebook Pixel Code

 Credit Ramifications of Doing a Debt Relief Program

-The cost of living in America has increased so much that It feels like the current American dream is simply to become a homeowner.
+The cost of living in America has increased so much that It feels like the current American dream is just to become a homeowner.
 Our lofty goals have dwindled and America has a new economic reality.
 Can average citizens and younger generations still aspire to becoming homeowners without generational help?
 The answer still appears to be yes, but the numbers appear to be worsening and the average age to become a homeowner is not getting any better.

 How long should I wait?